We need to step up when we hear a slur being used on campus.

 “I know [the r-slur] is not the best to say but I think it doesn’t carry the same weight as some more extreme slurs,” he said.
 “While people with mental disabilities have been marginalized, I don’t think it’s on the same level as Black people.”

-What this student is playing into is the concept of the so-called Oppression Olympics, which is where people compare oppression to see which one is the worst.
+What this student is playing into is the concept of the so-called “oppression Olympics,” which is where people compare oppression to see which one is the worst.

-“Unfortunately, that [comparing] is what people naturally do, they just love to categorize and compare,” Leigh said.
+“Unfortunately, [comparing] is what people naturally do, they just love to categorize and compare,” Leigh said.
 “I think it should not happen.
 It does not matter that ‘oh, this group is more oppressed.’
 Oppression shouldn’t happen.”

 Nikki Chambers, Williston’s Dean of DEIB, sees no point in participating in any marginalizing language.

-“I do understand the steadfastness with shutting down anti-Blackness in all of its forms given our country’s deep, deep, deep, roots with anti-Blackness.
-But why say any of that?
+“I do understand the steadfastness with shutting down anti-Blackness in all of its forms given our country’s deep, deep, deep, roots with anti-Blackness,” she said.
+“But why say any of that?
 We shouldn’t be using any language that any marginalized group deems to be problematic.”

 “I think people often argue over the semantics of what a slur is, but if it is in slur territory, just don’t say it,” she said.
-“We just want to be nice kind people.”
+“We just want to be nice, kind people.”

 Kids know these words are not nice, and often are aware that they are slurs, but still some don’t consider the words bad if they are not towards a person in the target group.